Michael Feliz

-Michael Feliz (born June 28, 1993) is a Dominican professional baseball pitcher for the Leones de Yucatán of the Mexican League.
-He has played in Major League Baseball (MLB) for the Houston Astros, Pittsburgh Pirates, Cincinnati Reds, Boston Red Sox, and Oakland Athletics.
+Michael Feliz Lemos (born June 28, 1993) is a Dominican professional baseball pitcher for the Leones de Yucatán of the Mexican League.
+He has previously played in Major League Baseball (MLB) for the Houston Astros, Pittsburgh Pirates, Cincinnati Reds, Boston Red Sox, and Oakland Athletics, and in Nippon Professional Baseball (NPB) for the Chunichi Dragons.
 Listed at 6 ft 4 in and 250 lb, he throws and bats right-handed.

 Career

 Houston Astros

 Feliz signed with the Houston Astros as an international free agent in May 2010.
 In 2014, he played in the All-Star Futures Game.

 Feliz made his MLB debut with the Astros on May 31, 2015.
 In five relief appearances with the 2015 Astros, he had a 7.88 earned run average (ERA) and struck out seven batters in eight innings pitched.

 During spring training in 2016, Feliz beat out James Hoyt for the final spot on the Astros' Opening Day roster.
 After throwing 107 pitches in relief during the second game of the season, he was optioned back to the minors the next day.
 On April 25, he was promoted back to the major leagues.
 Overall with the 2016 Astros, Feliz appeared in 47 MLB games, all in relief, compiling an 8–1 win–loss record with 4.43 ERA while recording 95 strikeouts in 65 innings.

 In 2017, Feliz made 46 relief appearances and finished with a 4–2 record and a 5.63 ERA.
 He was not on the team's postseason roster, as the Astros went on to win the 2017 World Series.

 Overall in parts of three seasons with Houston, Feliz struck out 172 batters in 121 innings while compiling a 5.13 ERA in 98 appearances.